linode/apl-docs/docs/get-started/installation/akamai-connected-cloud.md

 3. Copy the username and password to your clipboard.

 4. Sign in to the Console with the provided username and initial password.
+The link to the Console is also shown in the cluster details page.

 5. Change the initial password